gauravv-sardanaa/Healthcare_Data_Analysis_Dashboard-Power_BI/README.md

 **Power BI:** Leveraged for data visualization, analysis, and dashboard creation.

 **DAX (Data Analysis Expressions):** Utilized for advanced analytics and calculations within Power BI.

-# How to Use:
-Clone or download the repository to your local machine.

-Open the Power BI file using Power BI Desktop.

-Explore the dashboard using various filters and interactive elements to gain valuable insights into healthcare data.

 # Disclaimer:
 This dashboard is for demonstration and informational purposes only.
 It does not replace professional medical advice or decision-making.